Skip to content

 • Employment Base: Major regional investments and a robust logistics corridor continue to support local demand.

-• List Price Stability: Sellers received an average of 97.6% of their original list price in March.
+• List Price Performance: Sellers received an average of 97.0% of their original list price in April.

 • Interest Rates: As of April 2026, staying updated on regional mortgage trends is crucial for planning your budget.
 Check home loan rates kansas city.

-• Entertainment Hub: Proximity to Village West (Legends Outlets, Sporting KC, and Kansas Speedway) remains a major lifestyle driver for families and young professionals.
+• Entertainment Hub: Proximity to Village West remains a major lifestyle driver for families and young professionals.

 Tips for Buyers, Sellers, and Investors